 Wear a mask or other face covering in public,

 wash your hands, cough and sneeze into your elbow,

 Do not seek care in the emergency room

 if you are not experiencing an emergency.

-All patients exhibiting symptoms, including children, are required to wear a mask at STHS facilities.
-No exceptions.
+All patients and other visitors to STHS facilities, including children, are required to wear a mask in keeping with state guidelines.

 If you have flu symptoms and had contact with people or places with COVID-19, call 985-898-4001 to schedule a Virtual Visit with a St. Tammany Health System provider.

 St. Tammany Health System’s COVID-19 collection site – where specimens are collected to be tested for presence of the novel coronavirus – is located at 4410 Highway 22 in Mandeville, adjacent to Tiffany Lanes.
 The site will operate Mondays through Fridays from 8 a.m. to 3 p.m. for patients with doctor’s orders.
 Results are expected to be returned in three to five days.